This dish makes your body, mind and spirit feel good.

 Oyster mushrooms make the dish special and are commonly found growing wild in the spring.
 They are the best mushroom, besides morels that show up in the spring.

 The oyster mushroom is named for its shell-like appearance and resemblance to oysters.
 It’s very versatile with a mild flavor, woodsy aroma and silky texture.

-If you can’t find oyster mushrooms, white button mushrooms or baby bella mushrooms will work, but won’t be as luxurious.
-Hen of the woods mushrooms are also great!
+If you can’t find oyster mushrooms, white button mushrooms or baby bella mushrooms are good and super healthy, but not as luxurious.

 I’m a huge fan of quick and easy recipes that are super flavorful.
 This is one of those dishes.
 You simply prepare the mushrooms and asparagus, toss them in olive oil, season with salt, roast in the oven and let them cook.
 In the meantime, you can prepare salmon or whatever you like to go along with this dish.